 If the material you require is not available in these sources, please contact your Subject Liaison Librarian or Site Librarian team to discuss further options.

-If you already know of essential resources you want to request for Term 3, particularly 'big-ticket' resources, you can also request them at this stage, although we will contact you later in the year about resources needed for future terms.
+If you already know of essential resources you want to request Terms 2 and 3 in the next academic year, particularly 'big-ticket' resources, you can also request them at this stage, although we will contact you later in the year about resources needed for future terms.

-Library Services purchased a significant number of e-textbooks, ebooks and digital collections during 2020-21.
+Library Services has purchased a significant number of e-textbooks, ebooks and digital collections in the past few years.
 We recommend searching in Explore for recommended readings that may already be in our collections.